albenoit/DeepLearningTools/README.md

 1. The main code for training, validation and prediction is specified in the main script (experiments_manager.py).
-2. Most of the use case specific parameters and Input/Output functions have been moved to a separated settings script such as 'examples/regression/mysettings_curve_fitting.py' that is targeted when starting the script (this filename is set in var FLAGS.usersettings in the main script).
+2. Most of the use case specific parameters and Input/Output functions have been moved to a separated setting script such as 'examples/regression/mysettings_curve_fitting.py' that is targeted when starting the script (this filename is set in var FLAGS.usersettings in the main script).
 3. The model to be trained and served is specified in a different script targeted by the settings file.

 # KNOWN ISSUES :

 * Scripts is now only dedicated to Tensorflow 2.
-Last Tensorflow 1.14 support is tagged v1 in the repository and has been much simplified after the tf2 migration.
+Last Tensorflow 1.14 supports is tagged v1 in the repository and has been much simplified after the tf2 migration.
-* This framework is intended to help design, optimise and deploy Tensorflow based models with some systematic strategy that stabilizes the workflow and user experience.
-However, this is build for research and is subject to changes and updates are impacted by the maintainer activities.
+* This framework is intended to help design, optimize and deploy Tensorflow based models with some systematic strategy that stabilizes the workflow and user experience.
+However, this is built for research and is subject to changes and updates are impacted by the maintainer activities.

 # TODO :